owpk/gigachat-grpc-client/README.md

 ## Installing
 - To use `GigaChat CLI`, download the [latest version](https://github.com/owpk/gigachat-grpc-client/releases/latest)
 - For manual installation, see section ["Build"](#build2)
+- Also `install.sh` script available.
+Just run it from project root `./install.sh`.
+> The script will download latest release and install it to your `~/.local/bin/` directory .
+> Also you can use it to update existing binary.
+The script checks if current version is old and automatically install newest release

 ## Configuration
 > [!IMPORTANT]